IanVS/prettier-plugin-sort-imports/README.md

 ## FAQ / Troubleshooting

-Having some trouble or an issue ?
+Having some trouble or an issue?
 You can check [FAQ / Troubleshooting section](./docs/TROUBLESHOOTING.md).

 ## Compatibility